jeff5/very-slow-jython/docs/src/site/sphinx/generated-code/type-and-arithmetic.rst

 If the table pointer is not null and the slot is not null, it invokes the function it finds there.
-``null_error()`` raises a Python ``SystemError``, since it should never happen, and ``type_error()`` a ``TypeError`` based on the string you see.
+``null_error()`` raises a Python ``SystemError``, since we should never encounter a null object pointer here, and ``type_error()`` raises the ``TypeError`` that tells you you've asked for an impossible operation.
+Both return ``NULL``.
-(Raising an exception in the C API occurs by returning ``NULL``, and leaving values set in the CPython thread state.
+(Raising an exception in the C API occurs by returning ``NULL``, and leaving values set in the CPython thread state, that the eval-loop then picks up.
-Our design is to make use of Java exceptions directly.)
+Our design will aim to make use of Java exceptions directly.)

 We might ask whether we could not in-line ``PyNumber_Negative`` in ``eval()``, but a survey of the code base shows that it is also used elsewhere,